mzimbres/rtcpp/README.md

 RTCPP
 ============

-  The idea of this project is to implement realtime data structures and algorithms in C++.
+  The idea of this project is to implement real-time data structures and algorithms in C++.
 Most of what is implemented here was taken from the book "The Art of Computer programming Vol. 1 and 3".

 Node based
 =============

-  The disign for node based containers I came up with, can be though as something between Boost.Intrusive (but less intrusive) and STL containers.
+  The design for node based containers I came up with, can be though as something between Boost.Intrusive (but less intrusive) and STL containers.
 It also offers more guarantees than STL containers.
 As an example, let us see the class bst, that has an interface very similar to std::set